Tresaith, Ceredigion Planning Applications

 Tresaith is a picturesque coastal village in Ceredigion, Wales, nestled between Aberporth and Llangranog and connected by a scenic two-mile stretch of the Ceredigion Coast Path.
 Recognised as part of the Ceredigion Heritage Coast, the area boasts stunning views, diverse wildlife, and rich flora, making it ideal for outdoor activities and nature enthusiasts.
 The village is named after the Saith, a small river that cascades down the valley and flows into the sea, creating a dramatic waterfall.

-There were 11 crimes reported in the Tresaith area during the most recent period, a moderate level that is broadly in line with similar-sized settlements.
+There were no crimes reported in the immediate area during the most recent reporting period.
+This makes Tresaith a particularly low-crime area.

 For anyone interested in property development or monitoring local planning decisions, Tresaith planning applications can be searched by entering a local postcode above.
 Results include full application details, decision status, and the ability to track applications over time and set planning alerts to help you monitor and review pending planning applications.